- ABMS Certification:

 - Clinical Practice:

-- Epilepsy, Seizure Disorder, Neurology Services
+- Epilepsy Care, Seizure Disorder, Electroencephalogram (EEG), Neurology Services

 Edward Bertram, MD, is a neurologist specializing in epilepsy and seizures.
 The son of an Army officer, Dr. Bertram was born at Fort Lee, Virginia, but moved around the country and the world growing up, with noteworthy stays in Germany and Nepal.
 He attended the University of North Carolina, taking a year off partway through to work on a farm in Germany that had been his grandfather's childhood home.
 After completing his undergraduate degree, he stayed on at UNC for medical school.

 Following his residency in internal medicine at the Medical College of Virginia (now VCU), Dr. Bertram came to Charlottesville for his neurology training and never left.
 He completed fellowships at UVA in EEG and epilepsy and in experimental epilepsy, and then joined the faculty.
 Shortly afterwards, he started the epilepsy monitoring unit and the epilepsy surgery program.
 He has been a professor of neurology since 2004.